 National Curriculum for England/ IGCSE/ IB Diploma; ages 2-18; co-ed; day; independent; privately owned; 1,400 students

-Located in the expat suburb of Jinqiao in Pudong.
-An international school catering to students from all over the world, Americans (often Chinese nationals, born in America) and British being the largest groups.
-Offering an English education up to the age of 16 but then substituting the IB Diploma for A-Levels.
+Located in the expat suburb of Jinqiao in Pudong and also on a new campus in Puxi, across the river.
+An international school catering to students from all over the world, Americans (often American born Chinese) and British forming the largest cohorts.
+Offering an English education but substituting the International Baccalaureate Diploma for A Levels.
 A delightful kindergarten section called ‘Ducks’ (with a long waiting list), housed in a separate building.

 Click here to read our full review of Dulwich College Shanghai.

 National Curriculum for England/ IGCSE/ A Level: ages 18 months-18; co-ed; day and boarding; independent; privately owned; 1,400 students